codewitch-honey-crisis/htcw_mpm_parser/README.md

 This is quite possibly the most frugal open source multipart MIME parser on the Internet, in terms of memory usage.

-- It requires a minumum total of 37 bytes of space for both the context, and the necessary output buffer of (at least) 1 char.
+- It requires a minumum total of 37 bytes of space for both the context, and the necessary output buffer of (at least) 1 char, on typical 32-bit systems.

 - As far as the output buffer, it uses any size you give it